National Agricultural Literacy Curriculum Matrix

 - Inform students that they will be learning how cotton impacted events in American history.

-- Share the background information about cotton and slavery.
+- Share the information found in the Background Agricultural Connections section of the lesson about cotton and slavery.

 - Give each student or group of students one cotton boll.